-Bachelor of Science in Education Degree with a Major in Middle Grades Education or Deaf Education
+Bachelor of Science in Education Degree with a Major in Middle Grades Education or in Special Education (Deaf and Hard-of-Hearing)

 Both of these programs in the department have numerous desired outcomes.
 Examples of these outcomes include the following: